dannyvankooten/change-username/readme.txt

 #### Where is the settings page?

 Change Username does not come with its own settings page.
-You can change the username of any of your users on the page where you would normally edit that user.
+You can change the username of your users on the page where you would normally edit that user.

 #### Can users change their own username?